ibexa/documentation-developer/docs/guide/personalization/enabling_personalization.md

 You define item types to be tracked in the `config/packages/ibexa.yaml` file.
 The content is then initially exported by a script.
-After this, it is synchronized with the Personalization service every time a change occurs (using any method that trigers the event).
+After this, it is synchronized with the Personalization service every time a change occurs (using any method that triggers the event).

 The Personalization configuration is SiteAccess-aware.
 If your installation [hosts multiple sites]([[= user_doc =]]/personalization/use_cases/#multiple-stores) with different customer IDs,